What are metronomes?

 Composers also metronomes as a standard tempo reference.
 They will often include tempo markings in the sheet music, either as precise BPM numbers or general terms like "largo" or "very slow."
 These tempo markings indicate the speed at which musicians should perform their work.

-When interpreting emotion and other qualities in music, performers seldom play exactly on every beat.
-Typically, every beat of a musically expressive performance hardly ever aligns exactly with each click of a metronome.
+When interpreting emotion and other qualities in music, performers seldom play exactly on time, often preferring to stretch or compress the time.
+In this case, a musically expressive performance hardly ever aligns exactly with each click of a metronome.

 Types of metronomes

 Mechanical metronomes use adjustable weights on the end of an inverted pendulum rod to control tempo.
-The weight slides down the pendulum rod to increase the tempo, or up to decrease the tempo.
+A musician slides the weight down the pendulum rod to increase the tempo, or slides the wight up to decrease the tempo.